elg1e/Trainer-Mate/README.md

  * As a user looking to gain muscle, I want to be able to find exercises to help me learn and improve my way of exercising.
  * As a user, I want to share my meal plans with others so that they help user's the same way they helped me.
  * As a user, I want to post recipes that helped me stay healthy with others.
+ * As a user, I want to have a choice to edit my posts if I have made a mistake.
- * As a user, I want to have a choice to edit or remove my posts if I decide I'm not happy with it.
+ * As a user, I want to be able to remove my posts if I decide I'm no longer happy with it.

  ### Wireframes/Mock-Up's